-- To promote the Kipling Avenue Corridor as an area where residential and employment intensification are appropriate; - ii.
-To promote a healthy community by providing employment opportunities, encouraging the use of public transit, promoting walking, cycling and trails, providing a range of housing options, protecting the natural environment, and improving community partnerships; - iii.To ensure mixed use intensification will be supported by public transit services; - iv.
+- To promote the Kipling Avenue Area as an area where residential and employment intensification are appropriate; - ii.
+To promote a healthy community by providing employment opportunities, encouraging the use of public transit, promoting walking, cycling and trails, providing a range of housing options, protecting the natural environment, and improving community partnerships; - iii.To ensure mixed use intensification will be supported by public transit services: - iv.
 To protect and restore the Regional Greenlands System as a permanent resource for the Region; and, - v.
-To protect and enhance the natural and built heritage.
+To protect and enhance the natural and built heritage. - vi.To ensure that proposed development/intensification opportunities are directed outside of hazard lands such as the flood plain lands, in order to minimize the risk to public safety and property damage.

-The purpose of this Study and Official Plan Amendment is to provide land use policies to regulate development and redevelopment on lands within the Kipling Avenue Corridor Area.
+The purpose of this Study and Official Plan Amendment is to provide land use policies to regulate development and redevelopment on lands within the Kipling Avenue Area.
 This Amendment amends the City of Vaughan OPA 356 and OPA 440, as necessary, establishing the appropriate planning framework to guide the long-term Vision for the area.